Effects of round-to-nearest and stochastic rounding in the numerical solution of the heat equation in low precision: Numerical results

 From Figure \ref{fig:local2D_RtN_SR} it is clear that using the delta form with the refined differencing strategy yields the minimum error.
 In this case Assumption (A3) appears to be satisfied since the error decreases with $\Delta t$ at a rate $p\in[1/2,1]$.
 For SR this rate eventually plateaus to $p=0$.
 To understand better this behavior, we look at FE for simplicity and note that since the matrix-vector products are here computed exactly, we can write the (rounded) delta form update as

-Here $\Delta \bm{f}^n$ satisfies $||\Delta \bm{f}^n||_{\infty}\leq C_fM_f\ups$ (Assumption (A1) holds), $||\bm{\delta}||_\infty < \ups$ and we have ignored the error due to multiplication by $\Delta t$ for simplicity.
+Here $\Delta \bm{f}^n$ satisfies $\Vert\Delta \bm{f}^n\Vert_{\infty}\leq C_fM_f\ups$ (Assumption (A1) holds), $\Vert\bm{\delta}\Vert_\infty < \ups$ and we have ignored the error due to multiplication by $\Delta t$ for simplicity.
 For small $\Delta t$, the $\Delta t \Delta \bm{f}^n$ error term is negligible and the worst-case error in the update $\Theta^n$ (cf.~equation \eqref{eq:Theta}) is, to leading order,

 Let $m\in\{0,1,2\}$.
-If $\hat{\bm{U}}^n$ were the discrete version of an $m$-times differentiable function of space, we would expect $\Delta t|A\hat{\bm{U}}^n|=O(\Delta t h^{m-2})=O(\Delta t^{m/2})$.
+If $\widehat{\bm{U}}^n$ were the discrete version of an $m$-times differentiable function of space, we would expect $\Delta t|A\widehat{\bm{U}}^n|=O(\Delta t h^{m-2})=O(\Delta t^{m/2})$.
 Comparing this rate with Figure \ref{fig:local2D_RtN_SR}, it then appears that both RtN and SR solution are less smooth than the exact solution $\uu$.
 Furthermore, the SR solution smoothness deteriorates as the timestep is reduced.\footnote{For a visible example of what happens in practice, observe the oscillations in the SR solutions shown in Figure \ref{fig:solplot}} Note that the RtN rate here does not deteriorate since for small $\Delta t$ stagnation occurs at the initial condition (cf.~Section \ref{subsec:RtNstagnation}), which is smooth and exactly representable.
-We remark that the fact that matrix-vector products are still computed exactly even in the $p<1$ regime suggests that for this problem the hypotheses of Theorem \ref{th:2firstorderdiff} are likely to be satisfied for the entries of $\hat{\bm{U}}^n$.
-In contrast, if $p<1$ Statement 3 of Theorem \ref{th:2firstorderdiff2} cannot hold.

 Comparing Figure \ref{fig:local2D_RtN_SR} with what is stated in Theorem \ref{th:eps_expl_impl} we note that these experiments mostly match the theoretical predictions.
 We observe a $\theta$ of order $O(\Delta t^p)$ with $p>1/2$ (at least initially) when the refined differencing strategy is used and $p=0$ when it is not.
 Furthermore, all local errors are essentially bounded as $\Delta t$ is reduced.
 Finally, these results also show that when the refined differencing strategy is used $\Theta^n$ is negligible with respect to $\eps^n$, which is $O(1)$ in the worst-case.
 We therefore expect the $\eps^n$ terms to dominate the global error.